earlbellinger/mesa-summer-school-2022/docs/_sources/maxilab.rst.txt

 Picking a Mass
 --------------

-The first step is for each student to pick a (different) mass.
+The first step is for each student to pick a (different) mass and composition.

 .. admonition:: Exercise